oracle/odpi/doc/src/installation.rst

 Linux
 =====

+ODPI-C requires Oracle Client libraries, which are found in Oracle Instant Client, or an Oracle Database installation, or in a full Oracle Client installation.
+The libraries must be either 32-bit or 64-bit, matching your application and ODPI-C library (if one is created separately).

 On Linux, ODPI-C first searches for a library called "libclntsh.so" using the `standard library search order
 <http://man7.org/linux/man-pages/man8/ld.so.8.html>`__.
 If this is not found,